Mickey Lolich

-Michael Stephen Lolich (born September 12, 1940) is an American former professional baseball player.
-He played in Major League Baseball as a left-handed pitcher from 1963 until 1979, almost entirely for the Detroit Tigers.
-A three-time All-Star, Lolich is most notable for his performance in the 1968 World Series against the St. Louis Cardinals when he earned three complete-game victories, including a win over Bob Gibson in the climactic Game 7.
-At the time of his retirement in 1979, Lolich held the Major League Baseball record for career strikeouts by a left-handed pitcher.
+Michael Stephen Lolich (born September 12, 1940) is an American former professional baseball pitcher.
+He played in Major League Baseball from 1963 until 1979, almost entirely for the Detroit Tigers.
+A three-time All-Star, Lolich is most notable for his performance in the 1968 World Series against the St. Louis Cardinals when he earned three complete-game victories, including a win over future Hall-of-Famer Bob Gibson in the climactic Game 7.

+At the time of his retirement in 1979, Lolich held the Major League Baseball record for career strikeouts by a left-handed pitcher; as of the 2025 MLB season, he is fifth, having been surpassed by Randy Johnson, Steve Carlton, CC Sabathia (all of whom are in the Hall of Fame), and Clayton Kershaw.

 Early years

 Lolich was born in Portland, Oregon of Croatian descent.
 He was born right-handed but, began to throw left-handed after a childhood accident.
 At age two, he rode his tricycle into a parked motorcycle, which fell on him.
-The accident broke his left collar bone, requiring him to wear a cast for four months.
+The accident broke his left collarbone, requiring him to wear a cast for four months.
 Post-injury efforts to strengthen the left arm helped Lolich develop into throwing left-handed.
 Known as an eccentric, a sports writer in 1964 wrote of Lolich: "He now eats, writes and bats right-handed, pitches left-handed and thinks sideways."

 As a teenager, he excelled playing in American Legion Baseball and in the Babe Ruth League, setting Oregon state records for strikeouts.
 He attended Lincoln High School in Portland and posted a record of 19 wins against 5 losses for the school team in 1958.